 For tips on research and writing techniques, see The Handbook of Technical Writing, 9th Edition by Gerald J. Alred, Charles T. Brusaw, and Walter E. Oliu (St. Martin’s Press) and the 16th Edition of the Chicago Manual of Style, available at www.chicagomanualofstyle.org.

-Submitting to Crit
+Submitting to CRIT

-Crit welcomes several types of submissions, each with distinct guidelines:
+CRIT welcomes several types of submissions, each with distinct guidelines:

 - Comments: Editorials and opinion essays should be 500-1200 words in length.
 Submissions should be thoughtful and provocative, but do not necessarily require significant research.

-- Book Reviews: Submitters are responsible for obtaining the material to be reviewed.
+- Book Reviews: Writers are responsible for obtaining the material to be reviewed.
 A review should analyze the book in the context of design education and/or practice and discuss its relevance to students.
 Reviews should not exceed 800 words in length.

-Broad topical suggestions for works to be published in Crit include:
+Broad topical suggestions include: